sandman/sandman.github.io/content/blog/deeptech-budget.md

 +++
-title = "Building a deep-tech startup on a shoestring budget" date = 2023-08-26 updated = 2023-08-27
+title = "Building a deep-tech startup on a shoestring budget" date = 2023-08-26 updated = 2023-09-14
 description = "It is 2023, venture funding is the lowest in a decade, amidst the global economic slowdown.
 Against this backdrop,  what does it take to build a deep-tech startup with severely limited resources? "

 [taxonomies]
-tags = ["startups", "reflections"]
+tags = ["startups", "reflections", "founder insights", "playbook"]
 +++

 Startups are hard.
-Deep-tech startups are harder.
+[Deep-tech](https://en.wikipedia.org/wiki/Deep_tech#:~:text=Deep%20technology%20(also%20deep%20tech,substantial%20scientific%20or%20engineering%20challenges.)) startups are harder.
 There is an added element of technical risk along with market, regulatory and financial risks.
-The time to market is several years making it crucial to balance customer and product development with the technology development.
-Deep-tech startups by their very nature have a technological moat in the early stages.
-This means fewer competitors, but it also means a nascent market.
-Note that what is deep-tech today may not be so in the future as the technology matures.
+The time to market is several years making it crucial to balance customer and product development with the technology development. **Note that what is deep-tech today may not be so in the future as the technology matures.**

 > A moat is your startup's defensibility — i.e., your business's ability to maintain a competitive advantage to protect long-term market share and, therefore, make more profits.